FreeDiscovery/FreeDiscovery/README.rst

   :target: https://codecov.io/gh/FreeDiscovery/FreeDiscovery

 FreeDiscovery is an open source e-Discovery and information retrieval engine.
-FreeDiscovery is based on the  scikit-learn library and has two main components,
+It is based on the scikit-learn library and has two main components,

 * **FreeDiscovery Engine** provides a REST API for information retrieval applications.
 It aims to benefit existing e-Discovery and information retrieval platforms with a focus on text categorization, semantic search, document clustering, duplicates detection and e-mail threading.